michellesh/quartz/content/write-your-own-led-code/code-simple-led-grid-patterns.md

 ## Troubleshooting & FAQ

-I've compiled a few issues on the [Troubleshooting & FAQ](more/troubleshooting-faq) page, and I'll add to that page over time as I collect feedback about issues users run into!
+A few issues have been compiled on the [Troubleshooting & FAQ](more/troubleshooting-faq) page, which will be updated over time as feedback is collected on any additional issues users encounter.

 ## How to re-upload the original clock code